Sharing learning intentions

 Effective learning intentions are:

-• aligned to syllabus outcomes and focussed on the concepts and skills being developed in that lesson, or series of lessons
+• aligned to syllabus outcomes and focused on the concepts and skills being developed in that lesson, or series of lessons

 • developed during planning and shared in ways that make sense to the students